FatiAmitaf/printf/README.md

 # 0x11.
 C - printf
-## Done by Fatima El Idrissi and Chris Okeke
+## Done by Fatima Idrissi and Chris Okeke